rflandau/Orv/README.md

 *Sub-Vault*: Any vault that is a child to another vault.
 When two vaults join and one ascends to root vault keeper, the other becomes a sub-vault.
 The sub-vault moniker can be used recursively down a branch.

-# Implementations
+# Variants and Implementations

-If you just want to run Orv yourself (or play with it using pre-constructed libraries), there are currently two implementations: Proof and Slims.
-Each implementation contains a README describing the actual implementation and design trade-offs, a prototype client, a prototype Vault Keeper, and a library that can be imported by other Go applications.
+If you just want to run Orv yourself (or play with it using pre-constructed libraries), there are currently two variants and their implementations: Proof and Slims.
+Each variant contains a README describing its design, trade-offs, and the prototype implementation included.
+Each prototype implementation contains a prototype client, a prototype Vault Keeper, and a library that can be imported by other Go applications.

 > [!NOTE]
-> The implementations follow different design paradigms and are NOT cross compatible.
+> The variants follow different design paradigms and are NOT cross compatible.
+However, different implementations of the same variant (and version) *ought* to be compatible (with the caveat that they use the same serialization technique for payloads).

 ## Proof

 [Proof](implementations/proof) is the first prototype.
 It is implemented as a REST API and serves as a proof of concept more than anything else.
+No further work is planned for it.

 ## Slims

 [Slims](implementations/slims) is the second prototype.
-It is implemented as a layer 5/application layer protocol.
+It is implemented as an L5 (application layer) protocol.
 This version explores different design decisions and the library contains tools to interface directly with its L5 headers.
+It is under active development.

 # Core Design

 Orv is first-and-foremost an algorithm.
 It can be tweaked, altered, and played with so that it better suits a particular problem space.
-This both a bane and a boon:
+This is both a bane and a boon:

-1) Two machines speaking two Orv variants may not be able to interoperate, depending on the design variations.
+1) Two machines speaking two Orv variants likely cannot interoperate due to design differences (let along implementation differences).

-2) As long as a machine or language can speak a specific Orv implementation, that specific Orv implementation will work with it.
-It has no requirements or allegiances to hardware, software, environment, etc.
+2) As long as a machine or language can speak a specific Orv variant and version, implementations of the variant *should*be able to interoperate.
+Orv has no requirements or allegiances to hardware, software, environment, etc.

 That being said, there are some key design principles that permeate all variants (even if certain designs stick to them better than others).